jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     pw = cisco123
     ```

-2. Login to the Kafka container and cd into the bin directory
+2. Login to the Kafka container and cd into the bin directory.
     ```
     kubectl exec -it kafka-0 -n jalapeno -- /bin/bash